rolozanod/googlefinance-sheets/README.md

 Read more about service account keys in [Google's documentation](https://cloud.google.com/iam/docs/creating-managing-service-account-keys).

 ## CREATE AN OAUTH CLIENT ID FOR GFS (GOOGLE FINANCE SHEETS)
-This client will enable Python access the resources in GCP needed for the package to work
+This client will enable Python access the Sheets, Drive and BigQuery resources in GCP needed for the package to work

 [Configure one now](https://console.cloud.google.com/apis/credentials/oauthclient "OAuth client ID creation link in GCP") for the project you just created.